Rolex Yacht-Master 126622 Review & Complete Guide

 Being a sporty watch, it features the iconic and robust Oyster bracelet.

-Now, the update from 116622 is obviously not huge.
+The update from 116622 is obviously not huge from a visual perspective.
 But the fact of the matter is, that’s not what Rolex about.
 Evolution, not revolution.
 At the end of the day, the update of the movement was due because of the many years it has been used.
 Ultimately, this will lead to a more reliable and qualitative timepiece that will last through generations.

 What are your thoughts on the Rolex Yacht-Master 126622?
 Do you think they should have made more major updates to the model?